Matika Wilbur

 Matika Wilbur (born 1984), is a Tulalip photographer and educator from Washington state.
-A member of the Tulalip and Swinomish tribes, she is best known for her photography project, Project 562, and co-hosting the All My Relations podcast with Adrienne Keene.
+A citizen of the Tulalip Tribes of Washington and a Swinomish descendent, she is best known for her photography project, Project 562, and co-hosting the All My Relations podcast.

 Early life and education

 Matika Lorraine Wilbur was born in 1984, to a Tulalip father and a Swinomish mother.
-She is a member of both the Tulalip and Swinomish tribes.
+She is a citizen the Tulalip and a descendant of the Swinomish Indian Tribal Community.
 Wilbur grew up predominantly on the Swinomish reservation in a family of commercial fishermen.
 She traveled to La Conner, Washington to attend high school.
 She graduated from the Brooks Institute of Photography with a degree in advertising.

 Her Native name is Tsa-Tsiq, meaning "She Who Teaches."

 Career

-Before beginning her photography career, Wilbur worked as a fashion photographer is Los Angeles, but found the work unfulfilling.
+Before beginning her photography career, Wilbur worked as a fashion photographer in Los Angeles, but found the work unfulfilling.
 She also worked as a teacher at Tulalip Heritage High School.